 Matthew Solomon plays the lead role in the film, and he’s super charming.
 Even when he’s supposed to be playing an overzealous maniac, he brings a lot of humanity to the character in a way that grounds the movie.
 The supporting cast, particularly Tim Drier and Sam Valentine, also add their own touches of emotion to their roles.

 Admittedly, the film may have worked a bit better had the social media element been cut out and there was less simulated breaking of the fourth wall, but there are still some really impressive things done with the movie.
 The set dressing of the film is especially strong, lending it a very immersive atmosphere.

 Followed is a pleasant surprise: a horror movie that is actually scary and intense for a change.
 It may not be perfect, but it’s a lot more enjoyable than most other supernatural horror flicks that try to use a found-footage or screen-based format.

-Followed opens in drive-in theaters beginning June 19.
+Followed opens in theaters beginning June 19.